Lt. Gov. Patrick comes out against TxDOT’s plans for more toll roads

 AUSTIN (KXAN) — Lt.
 Gov. Dan Patrick is asking the Texas Department of Transportation to revise its Unified Transportation Plan and come up with one that does not include additional toll lanes.

-Patrick said he spoke with TxDOT Commissioner J. Bruce Bugg Jr. on Wednesday to remind him of the legislature’s commitment to reducing tolls.
+Patrick said he spoke with Texas Transportation Commission Chairman J. Bruce Bugg Jr. on Wednesday to remind him of the legislature’s commitment to reducing tolls.
 The Unified Transportation Plan, as is, includes 15 managed toll lanes.

 “Since I became Lt.
 Governor and before, as a state senator, I have strongly supported efforts to reduce the state’s reliance on toll roads by making transportation funding a priority,” Patrick wrote in a letter to Bugg.
 “That’s why I am writing to let you know I oppose the Texas Department of Transportation’s plan to add managed toll lanes to fifteen major roadway projects in the Unified Transportation Plan.”